juliarchock/engagement_research/README.md

 analysis.py : Sentiment analysis model

-output.json : Ooutput of our sentiment analysis model
+output.json : Output of our sentiment analysis model

 data_analysis.py : Script used to analyze output.json and dataset.json